-Bolstered by Television dream-makers, our culture today is constantly attempting to replace the Ten Commandments with the secular cultural norm of the "Seven Self Standards."
+Bolstered by Television dream-makers, our culture today is continually attempting to replace the Ten Commandments with the secular cultural norm of the "Seven Self Standards."
 Christians must continue to resist this wasting disease of our heritage.
-Let's look at what our culture believes is of greatest importance. ✞
+Let's look at what our culture believes is of the highest importance. ✞

 "Look after number one."

 "The name of the game is Party!"

 "Grab all you can, when you can."

 "Fleece the suckers, there's one born every minute."

 "Say what you need to get what you want!"